gpkfr/GenericVM/Readme.md

 # Vagrant Box with Debian 7
-This box provide a Linux basic installation fully custumizable with puppet
+This Vagrant Box provides a system Gnu / Debian allowing very rapid establishment of an environment for developer and system administrator.
+Unlike other systems such as Homestead, GenericVM is fully configurable via puppet and offers as an example a manifest for Laravel puppet that you can use without effort. you are not limited in the use of GenericVM and you are totally free to set your BOX as desired.

-## Install via Composer
+## Install via Composer (

 * install composer
 * execute as normal user : composer global require 'gpkfr/myvm=~0.0'
-* link ~/.composer/vndor/bin/myvm on /usr/local/bin or configure your $PATH
+* link ~/.composer/vendor/bin/myvm on /usr/local/bin or configure your $PATH

 ### Myvm Usage